camunda/camunda-docs/docs/self-managed/operational-guides/production-guide.md

 Placeholder for external postgresql connection for web-modeler.
 ```

-Please make sure you correctly define the protocol, host, and port.
+Please make sure to correctly define the protocol, host, and port.

 If you would like further information on connecting to external databases, we have a number of guides on doing so with the Camunda Helm Chart: